ghayth82/aws-powershell-transcribe2srt/README.md

 ```

 ### Initialization
-The following steps only need to be carried out **once** per PowerShell session
+The following steps only need to be carried out **once** per PowerShell session.
+It won't hurt if you do, but the only benefit will be a couple of extra seconds convincing your boss that you're busy with work.

 Change to the *src* directory of the cloned repo